StanSvec/dropwizard-authorization/README.md

 ## Authorization for Dropwizard 0.8.x

 ```
-For Dropwizard 0.8.x use 0.1.4 version.
+For Dropwizard 0.8.x use 0.1.4 version from jCenter.
 ```

 This extension uses custom `@Auth` annotation for principal authentication and authorization.
 There are several options how to define authorization rules: